-What Felton Voters Need to Know About the Felton Fire Property Tax
+What Felton Voters Need to Know About the Felton Fire Assessment Tax

 By Mary Andersen

-Ballots are arriving in mailboxes this week.
+Ballots have arrived in Felton mailboxes.
 Here is what the vote means and what the official record shows about the choices before the community.

-Property owners in the Felton Fire Protection District are being asked to approve a benefit assessment of approximately $700 per year for a single-family home — up to $32,000 annually for larger commercial properties.
-A yes vote would authorize the district to add roughly $1.708 million in annual assessment revenue on top of its current $1.09 million budget, moving Felton away from the traditional volunteer firefighter model and toward a paid staffing model outlined in the district’s draft projections.
+Property owners in the Felton Fire Protection District are being asked to approve an assessment of approximately $700 per year for a single-family home — up to $32,000 annually for larger commercial properties — and growing 3% annually.
+A yes vote would authorize the district to add roughly $1.708 million in annual assessment revenue on top of its current $1.09 million budget, moving Felton away from the traditional volunteer firefighter model favored by all neighboring San Lorenzo Valley fire districts and toward a paid staffing model outlined in the district’s projections.
 A no vote is a vote against this specific funding plan — not against fire protection for Felton.

 At the October 2025 board meeting, district officials acknowledged that a more affordable parcel tax measure could follow if this assessment fails — making clear that this ballot measure is one proposed solution, not the last possible chance to fund fire service in Felton.

 The Local Agency Formation Commission of Santa Cruz County (LAFCO) — the state-created body with legal authority over the formation, consolidation, and dissolution of special districts — conducted a comprehensive governance review and identified 12 distinct options for Felton Fire Protection District.
-Complete dissolution is not among them.
+None of the options include closing the Felton Fire station.

-Zayante, Ben Lomond, and Boulder Creek chiefs confirm there have not been sufficient conversations with their respective districts for Felton Fire to assert that any potential merger or contract discussion is off the table.
+San Lorenzo Valley fire chiefs confirm there have not been sufficient conversations with their respective districts for Felton Fire representatives to assert that any potential merger or contract discussion is off the table.

 Three Claims Examined